stevelimyh/Lidar_Backpack_ISAAC_SDK/README.md

 b) run navsim_record app to publish data while navigating (data can be recorded via Recorder widget on Isaac Sight)

-c) -run navsim_sub_gmap to run gmapping by subscribing to published data
+c) -run navsim_sub_gmap to run gmapping by subscribing to published data, or

-    or

    -run navsim_replay_gamp to run gmapping by replaying recorded data (Isaac Sight Replay widget)